UreaLaden/LearningPython/README.md

 BinCryptor_V1.0.py:
               Takes a piece of text and converts to binary code.
 That same binary code can then be converted back to readable text.

+HyperDrive:
+            One of my first attempts at using Pygame to make a 2D space shoot'em up.
+Images were left out for copyright reasons.